w3c/wai-presentations2all/content/index.md

 ### Limit the amount of text and other content on slides _(in-person, remote)_

 It is difficult for many people to read text and listen to the speaker at the same time.
+Put limited content on the slides during a presentation, and consider providing more information in supporting material (such as a handout or slides with notes) for after the presentation.

 ### Make text and important visuals big enough to be read even from the back of the room _(in-person, remote)_